arp6333/Signing-Powershell-Script/ReadMe.md

 2. Right click the certificate to export and select "All Tasks" -> "Export".

-3. In the Wizard:
+3. In the Exporting Wizard:

    1. Next

-   2. Choose 'Yes, export the private key', Next
+   2. Choose 'Yes, export the private key' -> Next

-   3. Use default options, Next
+   3. Next (use the default options)

-   4. Choose 'Password' and enter a password for users to use when importing the certificate, Next
+   4. Choose 'Password' -> Enter a password for users to use when importing the certificate -> Next

-   5. Save the certificate, Next
+   5. Save the certificate -> Next

    6. Finish